DBT85/DBT85PFC/README.md

 ## Goal/Scope

 Display current power, gas, and water usage in a display that matches the the official Energy Distribution card included with [Home Assistant](https://home-assistant.io/) as much as possible.
-As such, additional features that fall outside of that scope will not be added.
+As such, additional features that fall outside of that scope will try to be added by the moron in charge of this fork.

 ![screenshot](https://user-images.githubusercontent.com/5641964/202307818-4fb8923e-7fea-451f-bb5a-c840cfcc2dae.png)